Learning holographic QCD with unflavored meson spectra: Methodology

 To get the mass eigenvalues, we solve the Schr\"odinger-like equations using the finite-difference method.
 We discretize the spatial coordinate $z$ into N points ranging from $z = 0$ to $z = z_{max}$ with a step size of $h$.
 The discretized form of the Schr\"odinger-like equation $-\partial_z^2 \psi(z) + V_{\mu}(z) \psi(z) = \lambda_{\mu} \psi(z)$ can be written in the form of a matrix eigenvalue problem (See Appendix \ref{appendix:numerical_routine}), which can be solved using numerical eigenvalue solvers to obtain the non-dimensional mass eigenvalues $\lambda_{\mu}$ for the meson type $\mu \in \{\rho, a_1, a_2, f_0\}$.
 The Dirichlet boundary conditions $\psi(0) = 0$ and $\psi(z_{max}) = 0$ result in a real symmetric tri-diagonal matrix whose eigenvalues can be efficiently computed using the \texttt{torch.linalg.eigvalsh} function in PyTorch, which under the hood uses the LAPACK library (or its GPU analogs).
 It returns the eigenvalues in ascending order.
 To convert them to physical units, the eigenvalues are divided by $L^2$,

 where, $L$ is the AdS radius and $\mu$ index identifies the meson type (scalar $f_0$, axial vector $a_1$, vector $\rho$ or tensor $a_2$).
 The error for the $n^{th}$ mass of the meson is given by,

 where $\omega_n$ are the experimental values of the meson masses as given in \cite{ParticleDataGroup:2024cfk}.
-The Loss function now becomes,
+The Loss function is then defined as,

 where $N_{\mu}$ is the number of excited mesons considered for each kind, and $\Lambda_{\mu, n}$ is a hyperparameter that controls the weightage of each meson mass in the total loss function.
 We have employed an adaptive weighting scheme where $\Lambda_{\mu, n}$ at each training step is proportional to the loss contributed by that particular mass (See Appendix \ref{appendix:training_details}: Eq. \ref{eq:Lambda_mass}).
 This ensures that the model focuses more on the masses that are harder to fit.
+Further, we have scaled the error for the first mass of the $f_0 (500)$ meson $E_{f_0,1}$ by a factor of 0.1, as it is an outlier in the mass spectrum and the experimental value is not well determined.
 The total mass loss function used in the training is given by

 It is essential for the Loss function to be differentiable so that the gradients can be calculated using backpropagation.
 Although the internal algorithm (LAPACK) itself is not automatically differentiable, the PyTorch library has implemented a mathematical formula that is pre-programmed into it.
 (See Appendix \ref{appendix:numerical_routine} for more details.)